InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageGrid/WarpAnImageUsingADeformationField/Documentation.rst

-Warp An Image Using A Deformation Field
+Warp an Image Using a Deformation Field
 =======================================

 .. index::